beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 And there are (potential) long term benefits ([1](https://www.nejm.org/doi/full/10.1056/nejmra1905136), [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106288/), [3](https://www.healthline.com/nutrition/10-health-benefits-of-intermittent-fasting)):
 - Cellular repair (Autopaghy)
-- Decreased insuline resistance
+- Decreased insulin resistance
-- Decreased incidence of diseases, including cancers, obesity, neurologic disorders and cardiovascular disease.
+- Decreased incidence of diseases, including cancers, obesity, neurological disorders and cardiovascular disease.
 - Increased stress resistance
-- Increased longevity
+- Increased longevity and quality of life
-- Increased healthy life-span

 Fasting sounds like a miracle drug doesn't it?
 You don't even have to pay money for it!
-That's also probably why you won't see any fasting ads on your timeline or tv commercials (e.g. "Stop buying our cornflakes and just skip breakfast now!").
-It is essentially free and availble for you to try out.
+That's also probably why you won't see any fasting ads on your timeline or tv commercials (e.g., "Stop buying our cornflakes and just skip breakfast now!").
+It is essentially free and available for you to try out.

 Without further ado, let's explore intermittent fasting and why it works.

 ### Intermittent Fasting

-People have been actively fasting, as in periods of consciously not eating, since ancient times ([4](https://thefastingmethod.com/fasting-a-history-part-i/)) and it has been unwillingly part of the eating pattern of our ancestors when food wasn't always around (e.g. hunting on an empty stomach), although stricly speaking you would call it starvation if you don't know when you will get your next meal.
+People have been actively fasting, i.e., periods of consciously not eating, since ancient times ([4](https://thefastingmethod.com/fasting-a-history-part-i/)) and it has, unwillingly, been part of the eating pattern of our ancestors when food wasn't always around (e.g. hunting on an empty stomach), although strictly speaking you would call it starvation if you don't know when you will get your next meal.
 It just shows, that our bodies have been evolutionary adapted to handle feast and famine.

-Recently intermittent fasting has become a more popular form of fasting, which can be defined as **an eating pattern in which you cycle between periods of eating and fasting**, where you strech each fasting period long enough to force your body into switching from burning glucose (suger) and glycogen (stored suger) to fat burning.
+Recently intermittent fasting has become a more popular form of fasting, which can be defined as **an eating pattern in which you cycle between periods of eating and fasting**, where you strech each fasting period long enough to force your body into switching from burning glucose (sugar) and glycogen (stored sugar) to fat burning.
 This is what is called `metabolic flexibility`, where your body makes use of whatever fuel is available.
-As a bonus, it seems that ketosis (i.e. the metabolic state running on fat for fuel) is the main driver for fat burning in the abdomen region, belly fat!
+As a bonus, it seems that ketosis (i.e., the metabolic state running on fat for fuel) is the main driver for fat burning in the abdomen region, belly fat!

 **So how long do you have to NOT eat to switch to fat burning?** Apparently, energy intake restriction for 10 to 14 hours results in depletion of liver glycogen stores ([1](https://www.nejm.org/doi/full/10.1056/nejmra1905136), [5](https://www.semanticscholar.org/paper/Fuel-metabolism-in-starvation.-Cahill/a8bb8327226d35259e68ecd8edcc17a3a1380f4a)) after which fat, fatty acids, are freed to form `ketones` that are used to fuel your body (as opposed to glucose).
-The more `fat adapted` you are, the quicker your body will switch to fat burning, somethinkg you get more adapted to as a result of prolonged intermittent fasting.
+The more `fat adapted` you are, the quicker your body will switch to fat burning, something you get more adapted to as a result of prolonged intermittent fasting.

 Given the required minimum of 10 to 14 hours of fasting to start producing ketones, you have different patterns for intermittent fasting you could follow:
 - **16/8**: A daily window of 8 hours, often from noon to 8pm (so no breakfast), for eating and 16 hours of fasting (during the night and morning).